05 Aug Beautiful Moments Going Unnoticed

 five sensible tips on taking our time to take it all in

 Life in the modern age can seem to be all consuming.
 I know I find it that way sometimes.
-I can become so involved in the minutia of media, phone calls, texts and emails that the basic natural outside world seems to just disappear.
-I was reminded of this last week while walking my dog Dignan.
-Trapped in my own world, suddenly I felt his eyes upon me and heard his quiet whine.
-He was staring up at me with this look of “hey, what going on man”?
+I guess I am an analog guy living in a digital world.
+I can become so involved in the minutia of media, tweets, phone calls, texts and emails that the basic natural outside world seems to just disappear.
+I was reminded of this last week while walking my dog Betty.
+Trapped in my own world, suddenly I felt her eyes upon me and heard her quiet whine.
+She was staring up at me with this look of “hey, what going on man”?
 What a perfect moment to bring me back to the real earth.
 It can be as subtle as the breeze, glance or a sound which may be almost indiscernible but loud enough to get your attention and kick you in the pants.
 This is your wake up call!

 When our heads are in the clouds we are unable to clearly see what’s going on right here on earth.
 Getting yourself grounded can be as easy as getting in touch with your five senses.
 Here’s how.